mrbungle64/node-red-contrib-ecovacs-deebot/README.md

 * "Edge" command does not work with Deebot U2 (starts auto clean instead)
 * The cleaning log has an empty result on T9 series
 * The combined map data object does not work with T9 series
+* The generation of map images is currently not stable on 32-bit systems

 ## Changelog